-Weisswurst (literally translates to "white sausage") is called Weißwuascht in the Bavarian dialect.
+Weisswurst literally translates to "white sausage" and is called weißwuascht in the Bavarian dialect.
 It is made from minced veal and pork back bacon, seasoned with parsley, lemon, mace, onions, ginger, and cardamom and appears pale white with brown specks.

-Two fat sausages may be served in a pot of hot water alongside brezeln (pretzel), senf (mustard) and a weissbier (wheat beer) for traditional Bavarian breakfast known as Weißwurstfrühstück.
-You actually can't get this sausage outside of morning hours as there is a Bavarian saying that "the sausages should not be allowed to hear the noon chime of the church bells".
+Two fat sausages are served in a pot of hot water alongside brezeln (pretzel), senf (mustard) and a weissbier (wheat beer) for traditional Bavarian breakfast known as weißwurstfrühstück.
+You actually can't get this sausage outside of morning hours as "the sausages should not be allowed to hear the noon chime of the church bells".

 There are also rules surrounding how to eat this sausage.
-Weisswurst isn't meant to be eaten with fork and knife; you should cut it lengthwise and peel it, dipping it in the senf.
-Or you can suck out the delicious innards (zuzeln).
+It isn't meant to be eaten with fork and knife; you should cut it lengthwise and peel it, or simply suck out the delicious innards (zuzeln) like a local.
 This is one of the few times Germans won't give you a side eye for eating with your hands.